RustFields/rustfields.github.io/implementation/implementation.md

     }
 ```

-This code is invalid since a mutable borrow of the round_vm is made at the call to nest() and an immutable one inside the closure with the implementation of the construct logic, since in Rust all references to variables outside the scope of the closure are obtained by immutable borrowing.
+This code is invalid because it attempts to make a mutable borrow of round_vm during the call to nest(), while simultaneously having an immutable borrow inside the closure that implements the construct logic.
+In Rust, all references to variables outside the closure's scope are obtained through immutable borrowing.

-Another problem encountered during the implementation of the core constructs in Rust was the management of their dependency with the VM: in fact, the choice fell on the creation of a trait that encapsulates the definition of the constructs and a data structure containing a RoundVM that must implement it:
+Another issue encountered during the implementation of the core constructs in Rust was managing their dependency with the VM.
+As a solution, a choice was made to create a trait that encapsulates the definition of the constructs, along with a data structure that contains a RoundVM instance that must implement the trait.

 ```rust
 pub trait Language {